Skip to content

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public of a temporary disruption of walk-in X-ray and laboratory services at Bay d’Espoir Medical Clinic in St. Alban’s on:
+Newfoundland and Labrador (NL) Health Services advises the public of a temporary disruption of outpatient laboratory (blood collection) and X-ray services at Nurse Abernathy Clinic in Trepassey until further notice.

-If routine medical imaging and blood collection services are required, patients may choose to travel to another health-care facility.
+If routine blood collection and X-ray services are required, patients may choose to travel to another health-care facility.
 This temporary disruption will not impact other health-care services offered at this location.

 NL Health Services thanks you for your cooperation.